HL7/davinci-crd/src/pagecontent/hooks.md

 #### US Core
 This implementation guide also leverages the [US Core](http://hl7.org/fhir/us/core) set of profiles defined by HL7 for sharing non-veterinary EMR individual health data in the U.S.  Where US Core profiles exist, this Guide either leverages them directly or uses them as a base for any additional constraints needed to support the coverage requirements discovery use-case for STU3 profiles.
 If no constraints are needed, this IG doesn't define any profiles.
 However, all US Core profiles are deemed to be part of this IG and available for use in CRD communications.
 For example, the Observation and Condition profiles, which are likely to be of interest in at least some CRD scenarios.

 Where US Core profiles do not yet exist (e.g. for several of the 'Request' resources), profiles have been created that try to align with existing US Core profiles in terms of elements exposed and terminologies used.
-There is not yet a US Core implementation guide for R4.
-Therefore, R4 profiles have been created that attempt to align with the equivalent R3 profiles.
+The US Core implementation guide for R4 is not yet finalized.
+However, the draft R4 profiles have been referenced where appropriate.

 There is one exception to the use of or alignment with US Core profiles.
 The [non-PHI](#non-phi-hook-invocation) interfaces are not based on US Core because the US Core profiles expect support for and sometimes demand the sharing of patient-identifying information.

 Note that in some cases the US Core profiles require the support of data elements that may not be relevant to the coverage requirements discovery use-case.
 It was felt that leveraging existing standard interfaces would promote greater (and quicker) interoperability than a more tuned custom interface.
 EMR systems may still choose to restrict what information is exposed to payer systems based on their internal data access and governance rules.

 ### CDS Hooks